Outstanding Course in the Woods

 The nearest comparison among courses that I have played is Cedar Glades although I prefer this layout.

-Ask for a map at the gate or take a picture of the map at the beginning of the course.
+Ask for a scorecard with a map at the gate or take a picture of the map at the beginning of the course.
 You will need it - often.
 It is only $2 to play, which is a better deal that anyone should ask for.

 Designer Response by: teamudgp